 Feliway is a ground breaking behavioral aid that is routinely used for cats that are stressed, sick, or new to an environment.
 Feliway is also used in situations where you want to modify a cat’s behavior such as spraying, marking, or scratching.
-Feliway has a high rate of success when decreasing the stress level of cats and modifying their behavior.
+Feliway has a high rate of success for decreasing the stress level of cats and modifying their behavior.
 The other stress relieving product I routinely use is the calming collar by Sentry which you can read about by clicking here.

 What Is Feliway?

-Cats mark items with their pheromones so that they can feel safe and secure where they are at.
+Cats mark items with their pheromones so that they can feel safe and secure where they are at as already mentioned.
 The purpose of Feliway is to replicate the same pheromones that cats mark with so you can make almost any environment feel safe and secure for them.

 Applying Feliway to the Environment

 There are multiple ways that you can apply Feliway.
 The way you determine how to use this product will depend on the cat’s situation and behavior that he happens to be displaying.
 For shelter cats you would apply this product twice daily to the cover or towel that is assigned to their cage to soothe them.
 I prefer to also spray a cage down thoroughly with Feliway prior to a new cat being placed into that cage.
 Cats that are very scared could have this product applied three times daily.

 Feliway is available in both a spray and diffuser type application.
-The diffuser would spray the solution out at set intervals through the day by attaching it to an outlet.
+The diffuser would spray the solution out at set intervals throughout the day by attaching it to an outlet.
 The spray type application is more versatile because you can choose where to apply it if there is one or two specific spots you need to apply it at which is cheaper than the diffuser long term.

 Situations To Use Feliway